Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Introduction

 Theorem \ref{thm:intro} can be applied to curves of genus at least two, as such curves admit a quasi-finite period map up to a finite \'etale cover \cite{MartinKodaira}.
 However, in this case, Faltings already remarked that the statement follows from Grauert-Manin's finiteness theorem (\emph{formerly} the function field analogue of Mordell's conjecture); see \cite[\S VI.4,~p.215]{FaltingsComplements}.
-Similarly, if $g>0$ is an integer and $X$ is the moduli space of principally polarized abelian varieties of dimension $g$ over $\Qbar$ with level $3$ structure, then Faltings showed that $X_k$ is arithmetically hyperbolic over $k$ by ``re-doing'' part of his proof that $X$ is arithmetically hyperbolic over $\Qbar$; the fact that $X$ is arithmetically hyperbolic over $\Qbar$ is precisely Shafarevich's arithmetic finiteness conjecture for principally polarized abelian schemes over regular $\ZZ$-finitely generated subrings of $\Qbar$.
+Similarly, if $g>0$ is an integer and $X$ is the moduli space of principally polarized abelian varieties of dimension $g$ over $\Qbar$ with level $3$ structure, then Faltings showed that $X_k$ is arithmetically hyperbolic over $k$ by ``re-doing'' part of his proof that $X$ is arithmetically hyperbolic over $\Qbar$; the fact that $X$ is arithmetically hyperbolic over $\Qbar$ is precisely Shafarevich's arithmetic finiteness conjecture for principally polarized abelian schemes over $\ZZ$-finitely generated subrings of $\Qbar$.
 Around the same time, in Szpiro's seminar \cite{Szpiroa}, Martin-Deschamps gave a \emph{different} proof of the arithmetic hyperbolicity of $X_k$ by using a specialization argument on the moduli stack of principally polarized abelian schemes; see \cite{Martin}.
 We stress that our proof of Theorem \ref{thm:intro} is very close to Martin-Deschamps's line of reasoning.
 Indeed, Martin-Deschamps' proof crucially relies on Faltings's function field analogue of the Shafarevich conjecture for abelian varieties \cite{FaltingsArakelov} and Grothendieck's theorem on monodromy representations of abelian schemes \cite{GrothendieckHom}.
 In our proof of Theorem \ref{thm:intro}, we replace these results of Faltings and Grothendieck by foundational results of Deligne, Griffiths, and Schmid in Hodge theory.

-In fact, our proof of Theorem \ref{thm:intro} relies on the following consequence of Deligne's finiteness theorem for monodromy representations \cite{Delignemonodromy} and Deligne-Schmid's proof of the Theorem of the Fixed Part \cite{Schmid}. \begin{theorem} [Deligne, Schmid] Let $X$ be a variety over $k$ which admits a quasi-finite period map (up to conjugation).
+In fact, our proof of Theorem \ref{thm:intro} relies on the following consequence of Deligne's finiteness theorem for monodromy representations \cite{Delignemonodromy} and the ``Rigidity Theorem'' in Hodge theory (see Theorem \ref{rigidity-theorem}). \begin{theorem} [Deligne + Rigidity Theorem] Let $X$ be a variety over $k$ which admits a quasi-finite period map (up to Galois conjugation).
 Then, for every variety $Y$ over $k$, every $y$ in $Y(k)$, and every $x$ in $X(k)$, the set of morphisms $f:Y\to X$ with $f(y)=x$ is finite. \end{theorem}

 Note that Theorem \ref{thm:deligne_intro} is a finiteness statement about maps of pointed varieties to a period domain.
 It is crucial that we consider \emph{pointed} maps here; see Remark \ref{remark:ds} for a discussion of this.